 Yes, our pigs live in barns and I will tell you why.
 Honestly, if we lived in a utopian world, I would have no problem with our pigs living outdoors.
 In fact, I probably would live outdoors right alongside them.
 A Utopian world meaning a perfect life with no discomfort, sickness or injuries.
 But a world of utopia is just an ideologic vision that is not attainable, no matter how hard we try.

 Okay, so let’s journey our way back to reality.

 Our specific genetics also are not compatible to withstand the weather extremes easily.
-Yes, there are some genetics that handle outdoor living better but many thrive living in barns.
+Yes, there is some genetics that handles outdoor living better but many thrive living in barns.